Walnut

 This member is a YANA Mentor This is his Country or State Flag

 David Hill and Janet live in England.
 He was 64 when he was diagnosed in November, 2003.
 His initial PSA was 6.00 ng/ml, his Gleason Score was 6, and he was staged T1c.
-His initial treatment choice was Brachytherapy (Seed Implant) and his current treatment choice is None.
+His initial treatment choice was Brachytherapy (Seed Implant) and his current treatment choice is Undecided.
 Here is his story.

 I was offered a choice of radical prostatectomy,3 D conformal radiotherapy and brachytherapy and I chose brachytherapy as this appeared to be least invasive with quick recovery (I was still running my own business at the time) with an an equal chance of cure compared to other treatments offered.